yadavprakash/terraform-azure-acr/README.md

 This example demonstrates how to create various AZURE resources using the provided modules.
 Adjust the input values to suit your specific requirements.

 ## Examples
-For detailed examples on how to use this module, please refer to the [Examples](https://github.com/opsstation/terraform-azure-acr/tree/master/_example) directory within this repository.
+For detailed examples on how to use this module, please refer to the [Examples](https://github.com/yadavprakash/terraform-azure-acr/tree/master/_example) directory within this repository.

 ## License
-- This project is licensed under the **MIT** License - see the [LICENSE](https://github.com/opsstation/terraform-azure-acr/blob/master/LICENSE) file for details.
+- This project is licensed under the **MIT** License - see the [LICENSE](https://github.com/yadavprakash/terraform-azure-acr/blob/master/LICENSE) file for details.

 ## Author
 Your Name
-Replace **MIT** and **OpsStation** with the appropriate license and your information.
+Replace **MIT** and **yadavprakash** with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.

 Happy Terraforming!